Spinebruh-z/Customer-Query-Classification/README.md

 - The Streamlit web application enables real-time classification, making it easy to use in practical customer support systems.

 This project highlights the potential of NLP in automating customer support workflows, optimizing response times, and improving customer service operations.

+### Recommendations
+- **Use CNN-BiLSTM** for the best performance.
+- **Avoid LSTM standalone** as it fails to generalize well in this task.
+- Consider further hyperparameter tuning or additional data augmentation techniques to improve model performance.

+---

+**Author:** Aniket Kumar Saini, Sarthak Suryakant Satam, Sahil Shivaji Salunkhe, Pratik Pandurang Pawar